 Carpal tunnel shares many common symptoms with certain other diseases affecting the joints.
 It is often misdiagnosed as rheumatoid arthritis, wrist tendonitis, and thoracic outlet syndrome.
 Therefore, it is essential to consult an experienced chiropractor and have a proper diagnosis to avoid further complexities.

-Some of the most common warning signs of carpal syndrome are numbness and clumsiness in hand.
-Your grip weakens, and you may have difficulty in holding things.
+Some of the most common warning signs of carpal syndrome are numbness and clumsiness in the hand.
+Your grip weakens, and you may have difficulty holding things.
 You may also be unable to button or unbutton your shirt.
 Shock-like waves may creep through your forearm towards your shoulder.

 Symptoms of carpal tunnel usually last for a couple of months if you start the treatment at the onset of the condition.
 If left untreated, severe pinching of the median nerve can lead to weakness of the hand muscles.
 In this case, symptoms may last for six months or longer.